Gastrointestinal (GI) bleeding is bleeding in the digestive tract.

 Angiography, which is also used as a diagnostic tool, can control bleeding.
 The doctor can use angiography with other tools to locate the bleeding and inject medications or other materials into the blood vessels to control it.

-To help reduce your chance of gastrointestinal bleeding, take these steps:
+To help reduce your chance of gastrointestinal bleeding:

 American Gastroenterological Association